 Nuts & Seeds

-After being put on high doses of antibiotics, I also cut out fruit for a few weeks - which was super difficult for me.
+After being put on high doses of antibiotics (from nearly dying due to a blood infection), I also cut out fruit for a few weeks - which was super difficult for me.
 But I was really dedicated because I didn’t want to deal with thrush (yeast overgrowth) after already having so much on my plate.
 Once I finished all rounds of antibiotics, and spent about 2 weeks rebuilding my gut flora with lots of pro & prebiotics, I reintroduced fruit.
-I waited a bit to feel confident that I wasn’t so vulnerable to thursh and then I also added some grain free, refined sugar free cookies because this shit was emotional!
+I waited a bit to feel confident that I wasn’t so vulnerable to thursh and then I also added some grain free, refined sugar free cookies because this shit was so emotional and cookies helped.